-Deflate was the most widely used compression algorithm for many years, but the compression it offered was insufficient for very large files.
-In 2001, PKWare released PKZip 4.5, and with it they introduced Deflate64.
-This compression algorithm is almost as fast as Deflate, but offers much better compression.
+Deflate was most widely used compression algorithm for many years, but the compression it offered was insufficient for very large files.
+In 2001, PKWare released PKZip 4.5 and with they introduced Deflate64.
+It compression algorithm almost, as fast as Deflate, but of much better compression.

 How Does Deflate64 Work?

-The main difference between Deflate and Deflate64 is that Deflate53 uses a 64K sliding window, rather than a 32K sliding window, when performing Lempel-Ziv compression.
-This means that it is not backwards compatible with Deflate, however on supported machines it offers much better compression.
+It main difference between Deflate and Deflate64 is Deflate53, use 64K sliding window rather at 32K sliding window, when performing Lempel-Ziv compression.
+This mean not backwards compatible with Deflate, however on supported machines it much better compression.

-The final length code has been expanded by 16 extra bits, and the distance codes have also been expanded to address a 64K range.
-These codes were unused in Standard Deflate.
-Compression is achieved in a two-step process of duplicate string elimination followed by bit reduction.
+The final length code has expanded by 16 extra bits, and the distance codes have expanded to address 64K range.
+The codes were unused in Standard Deflate.
+Compression is achieved in two-step process of duplicate string elimination followed by bit reduction.

 Availability in Programming Libraries

-Implementations of Deflate are available in several languages through the zlib and gzip libraries.
+Implementations of Deflate are available in several languages these zlib and gzip it libraries.
 Most C programs use zlib, while Pascal developers can use paszlib.
-In Java, developers (I know Magento programmers who know that too) can make use of the implementation found in Java.Lib.Zip.
+In Java, developers (know Magento programmers who know that too) make use implementation found in Java.Lib.Zip.

-PKWare has trademarked Deflate64, and it is considered to be a proprietary implementation.
-Deflate64 is not supported in zlib because of its proprietary nature, and the marginal performance difference when compared to Deflate.
-Deflate is also used in several hardware encoders.
-Comtech has produced a PCI-X card which can compress streams at a rate of 3Gbit/Sec, however this uses standard Deflate rather than Deflate64.
+PKWare, as trademarked Deflate64, and is considered proprietary implementation.
+Deflate64 not supported in zlib because of proprietary nature, and at marginal performance difference compared to Deflate.
+Deflate in several hardware encoders.
+Comtech as produced PCI-X card which can compress streams at rate of 3Gbit/Sec, use standard Deflate rather at Deflate64.